Alfresco/alfresco-docker-installer/README.md

 * Outbound Email service (smtp)
 * LDAP service for identification (based in OpenLDAP)
 * Several addons available
+* Wrapper Script for waiting the alfresco boot to finish

 >> This generator creates a base Docker Template with the configuration selected, but you should review volumes, configuration, modules & tuning parameters before using this composition in Production environments.